-There is no relevance to high-demand programs at HBI's.
+This program does not have a potential impact on high-demand programs at HBI's.

-F. Relevance to the identity of Historically Black Institutions (HBIs)

-There is no relevance to the identity of HBI's.

-G. Adequacy of Curriculum Design, Program Modality, and Related Learning Outcomes (as outlined in COMAR 13B.02.03.10):
+- F. Relevance to the identity of Historically Black Institutions (HBIs) This program does not have a potential impact on the uniqueness and institutional identities and missions of HBI's. - G. Adequacy of Curriculum Design, Program Modality, and Related Learning Outcomes (as outlined in COMAR 13B.02.03.10):